What you need to know:

 https://www.youtube.com/watch?v=Z1tEGF5BYfM

-Are you a student interested in joining DMZ Basecamp 👆 summer 2025 program? **Fill out this form to be the first to hear when applications open!**
+Are you a student interested in joining DMZ Basecamp 👆 summer 2025 program?
+Applications are now open.
+Learn more and apply here.

 Basecamp is DMZ's free startup incubation program designed to catapult ambitious students (like you) into the tech world.
 Over the years, Basecamp has supported 365 students and created 151 new startups that use technology to solve compelling industry problems.